MachineAcuity/isomorphic-material-relay-starter-kit/README.md

+# React web, iOS and Android starter kit using React, React Native, Relay, Node.js and Cassandra
-# Isomorphic Material Relay Starter Kit (IMRSK)

-IMRSK started as an off-shoot of multiple projects and boilerplates we use at [Code Foundries](http://codefoundries.com) and is developed with the help of the [contributors](https://github.com/codefoundries/isomorphic-material-relay-starter-kit/graphs/contributors).
-It is an attempt to provide and organize a well thought out starting point for future projects.
+The Isomorphic Material Relay Starter Kit (IMRSK) project started as an off-shoot of multiple projects and boilerplates we use at [Code Foundries](http://codefoundries.com) and is developed with the help of the [contributors](https://github.com/codefoundries/isomorphic-material-relay-starter-kit/graphs/contributors).
+It was an attempt to provide and organize a well thought out starting point for future projects.

+Since then it has added on several features and support for React Native, which makes it into a starter kit for web and native mobile applications with a common backend (native still without authentication and samples).
 It also contains samples of techniques that tie all the underlying technologies together.
 Baseline functionality like user log in, authentication, etc. is included.

+## Demo

 | How to try     | **Link**|
 |----------------|----------------|